 - key.pos=NULL on the plot() command to turn off the default bar legend.

-Plotting Quantitative Attributes
+Mapping Quantitative Attributes

+This creates a map of per-capita energy use in each state in millions of BTUs.
 The default plot uses a blue-purple-yellow color ramp:

 There will likely be situations where you only want to use a specific subset of a geospatial data set.